-Royal Marines will wear blue suit or khaki drill as may be ordered, when Seamen are wearing all whites.
+Royal Marines will wear blue suit or khaki drill suit as may be ordered, when Seamen are wearing half whites.

 Royal Marines embarking for service in ships of the East Indies Station are to be in possession of a full kit, less cloth tunic.
-Subsequent issues of both tunics, blue clothing (except Cape, Forage), and greatcoats will be withheld during service on the station.
-On disembarkation kits will be compensated by issues in kind or compensation paid in money, as necessary, in respect of articles due but not issued while serving on the station.
+Subsequent issues of both tunics, blue clothing (except Caps, Forage), and greatcoats will be withheld during service on the station.
+On disembarkation kits will be completed by issues in kind or compensation paid in lieu, as necessary, in respect of articles due but not issued while serving on the station.

 Khaki singlets and shorts (tropical clothing) are to be worn during the summer season as ordered by the Commander-in-Chief.
-Chevrons will be worn instead of sleeve of singlet but G.C.
+Chevrons will be worn pinned to sleeve of singlet but G.C.
 Badges will not be worn.